 Christingle – Intergenerational

-Whether you are doing an inside or outside Christingle we have lots of ideas for you and they are all in one place for you to download and plan your own service for this year.
-Find them all here.
+Whether you are doing an inside or outside Christingle, we have many ideas for you, and they are all in one place for you to download and plan your service for this year.
+You can find them all here.